pnp/sp-starter-kit/tenant-settings.md

 * You need to [create a custom property in the User Profile Service](#UPSCustomProperty).
 * If you want to use the StockInformation Web Part, you need to [request a custom API key to Alpha Vantage](#APIKeyAlphaVantage), which is the provider for live stocks data.

-In the following sections you can find details instructions about the above tasks.
+In the following sections you can find detailed instructions about the above tasks.

 <a name="UPSCustomProperty"></a>
 ## Create a Custom Property in the User Profile Service

-In order to register a custom property in the User Profile Service, you need to browse with your web browser to the SharePoint Admin Center of SharePoint Online, which is available at the URL https://<tenant-name>-admin.sharepoint.com/.
+In order to register a custom property in the User Profile Service, you need to browse with your web browser to the SharePoint Admin Center of SharePoint Online, which is available at the URL https://&lt;tenant-name&gt;-admin.sharepoint.com/.
-There, you need to select the *User Profiles* menu item on the left and select *Manage User Properties* under the *People* category of links, as you can see in the following figure.
+There, you need to select the *User Profiles* menu item on the left menu and select *Manage User Properties* under the *People* category of links, as you can see in the following figure.

 ![The User Profiles Admin UI](./assets/images/UPS-Custom-Property-01.png)